By relying on hard indicators such as brand awareness metrics, you can review your actions and adjust them to positively impact your bottom line.

 Weaknesses – what is not working?

 In this category you have to focus on what is not entirely going your way, what you are not satisfied with and what needs to be improved.
 Anything that prevents your company from developing the way you would like it to.
-Here are some examples of such issues: insufficient financial resources, ineffective marketing and advertising activities, lack of appropriate equipment, poor work organization, frequent changes and employee rotation.
+Here are some examples of such issues: insufficient financial resources, ineffective advertising activities and other marketing problems, lack of appropriate equipment, poor work organization, frequent changes and employee rotation.
 When a company has its own website or an online store with products and services, the weakness can be related to the technical side of things, for example, the website might not be intuitive and customer-friendly, which leads to users closing it right after it loads.
 Sometimes even small details such as colors, clear menu, or legible fonts can make a huge difference.
 You can find interesting information on this topic, as well as useful tips on what to avoid in our article titled what makes a bad website.
 Use Nopio’s consulting services if you would like to improve your online presence .

 Opportunities – the potential beyond your control

 You need to understand that you cannot control everything as there are many external factors that can affect your business’ success, failure, and profits.
 You need to pay attention to the market changes as well as your competition – there might be some new product or service you could include in your offer.
 In this category you should focus on events and customer tendencies that affect your industry in a positive way.
 For example: trends going hand in hand with demand for a given product, service, phenomenon, or closure of a competing company.